ansys/pyhps/doc/source/examples/ex_cfx_static_mixer.rst

 .. only:: builder_html

-     You can download the :download:`ZIP file <../../../build/cfx_static_mixer.zip>` for the CFX static mixer example and use a utility such as 7Zip to extract the files.
+     You can download the :download:`ZIP file <../../../build/cfx_static_mixer.zip>` for the CFX static mixer example and use a tool such as 7Zip to extract the files.

-Here is the ``project_setup.py`` file for this example:
+Here is the ``project_setup.py`` script for this example:

 .. literalinclude:: ../../../examples/cfx_static_mixer/project_setup.py
     :language: python